timigod/api_doc/source/protocol/ev_charging.html.md

       <code class="field">available_from</code>
       <div class="type required">required</div>
     </td>
     <td>The time from which the charging station can be made available.
-Specified in <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO 8601</a> including date, time, and time offset from UTC.</td>
+Specified in <a href="https://en.wikipedia.org/wiki/ISO_8601" target="blank">ISO 8601</a> including date, time, and time offset from UTC.</td>
   </tr>
   <tr>
     <td>
       <code class="field">available_until</code>
       <div class="type">optional</div>
     </td>
     <td>The time until which the charging station can be made available.
-Specified in <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO 8601</a> including date, time, and time offset from UTC.</td>
+Specified in <a href="https://en.wikipedia.org/wiki/ISO_8601" target="blank">ISO 8601</a> including date, time, and time offset from UTC.</td>
   </tr>
   <tr>
     <td>